neonbjb/tortoise-tts/README.md

 This repo comes with several pre-packaged voices.
 You will be familiar with many of them. :)

 Most of the provided voices were not found in the training set.
 Experimentally, it seems that voices from the training set produce more realistic outputs then those outside of the training set.
-The following voices come from the training set: atkins, dotrice, grace, harris, kennard, lescault, mol, otto.
+Any voice prepended with "train" came from the training set.

 ### Adding a new voice